Contents

 As the principal is repaid gradually over time, the credit risk associated with the investment diminishes.
 This reduction leads to a lower risk profile.

-However, investors should know that the initial cost of a fully amortized bond might be higher.
+However, investors should know that a fully amortized bond might have a higher initial cost.
 It can be more expensive than a bullet bond with a similar face value.
-This higher initial investment is necessary to secure the future income stream provided by the bond.
+This higher initial investment is necessary to secure the bond’s future income stream.

 Partially amortized bonds

 For example, consider a 5-year partially amortized bond with a face value of $1,000.
-Over the first four years, the bondholder receives annual payments including interest and a portion of the principal.
+The bondholder receives annual payments over the first four years, including interest and a portion of the principal.

 However, in the fifth year, the bondholder receives a larger payment.
-This payment includes the remaining principal balance, also known as the balloon payment.
+This payment includes the balloon payment.
 It also includes the final interest payment.

 This structure can be advantageous for investors who seek a combination of regular income and potential capital appreciation.
-The periodic payments provide a steady stream of cash flow.
-The balloon payment at maturity can offer a significant return.
+The periodic payments provide a steady cash flow stream, and the balloon payment at maturity can offer a significant return.
 This is especially true if interest rates decline or the issuer’s creditworthiness improves.

 However, it’s important to note that the balloon payment introduces additional risk.
-This is because it requires a substantial lump sum payment at maturity.
+It requires a substantial lump sum payment at maturity.

 Key characteristics

-- Potential for higher returns.
-The balloon payment feature of partially amortized bonds can lead to higher returns for investors.
+Potential for higher returns.
+The balloon payment feature of partially amortized bonds can lead to higher investor returns.
 This is especially true if interest rates decline over the bond’s life.

 Implications for investors